giantswarm/rfc/container-registry-configuration/README.md

 `4.b` is selected.

-Since it is a part of the platform itself, we are going to use GiantSwarm accounts in containerd configuration.
+Since it is a part of the platform itself, we are going to use Giant Swarm accounts in containerd configuration.
 As we do for other operators, we will follow "per MC" approach here to.

 ### 5. How to provide credentials to WCs